viragored/organ-pipe-foot/README.md

 *  Mouth height calculated using frequency in this formula (stopped pipe) MH = [3.018 - 0.233 ln f]^5 (MH = Mouth Height; f = Frequency; ln = natural log)
-*  Flue (the slot in the languid through which air is blown) needs printing at high resolution for accuracy For now, flue_width is calculated from parameter input and flue_depth entered directly
+*  Flue (the slot in the languid through which air is blown) needs printing at high resolution for accuracy flue_width is calculated from the Ising formula (link below)
 *  Stem diameter, inside diameter of the stem connecting to the windchest
 *  Foot length - from windchest to mouth to resonator = user's choice
 *  Upper lip offset - achieved by aligning flue on languid